KoreTeknology/Blender-3x-Audio-Research/README.md

 <img src="https://img.shields.io/badge/Blender-3.1+-green" /> <img src="https://img.shields.io/badge/Audaspace-C++-purple" /> <img src="https://img.shields.io/badge/Gsoc-2023-orange" />

-THIS DOCUMENTATION IS PROVIDED BY ME (uriel Deveaud) "AS IS", THE EXPERIMENTAL SOURCE CODE GIVEN IN THIS DOCUMENT NO OFFERS ANY WARRANTIES OR CONDITIONS OF ANY KIND AND CAN DAMAGE YOUR BLENDER INSTALLATION IN CASE YOU TRY TO IMPLEMENT IT WITHOUT CARE, PLEASE, BE AWARE OF!
+THIS DOCUMENTATION IS PROVIDED BY ME (uriel Deveaud) "AS IS", <br>WITHOUT ANY WARRANTIES OR CONDITIONS OF ANY KIND, PLEASE, BE AWARE OF!

 ## Introduction